 The programming of the RedBear Nano board was done with Arduino IDE.
 The test was performed in an environment of 300-400 lux, which is not bright but not dark either.
 For further information, low light conditions would be the average lighting of a bedroom (200 lux) and bright indoor lightning would be the average lightning of a living room (1000 lux).

-Our LAYER® technology enables us to transmit data even in low light condition thus being at its best performances at 1000 lux.
+Our LAYER® technology enables us to transmit data even in low light conditions thus being at its best performances at 1000 lux.
 For the case presented, the LAYER® supplies 1 mV per second at 1000 lux whereas the system consumes 13mV per transmissions.
-Considering the fact that we retrieve temperature framework every 15 seconds, our LAYER® technology allows autonomous temperature sensing device.
+Considering the fact that we retrieve temperature framework every 15 seconds, our LAYER® technology allows autonomous temperature sensing devices.